JaffaKetchup/flutter_map_tile_caching/README.md

 ## Limitations, Known Bugs & Testing

 - This package does not support the web platform.
 A fix for this is unlikely to appear because the web platform is ill-suited for caching anyway.
+- This package has not been tested on the iOS platform, and as a result, bugs may appear more frequently than on Android.
+I am currently looking into options to test on iOS.
-- The region functions can be inaccurate at large sizes and when located to extremities such as (-)180°.
+- It is unspecified and untested how tile selection code will behave when regions stretch due to latitude and longitude changes in projection.
+Similarly, code may behave strangely around extremities such as (-)180°.
 To prevent errors, the values of the calculation have been clamped to a valid minimum and maximum, but this causes other side effects.
 To prevent unwanted results, try to use small regions, no larger than the size of Europe, and keep them away from the extremities.
-- Apps may become unstable if large numbers of tiles have been downloaded.
-Try to keep the amount of downloaded tiles below 100,000.
-- This package has only been tested on two Android devices: a Xiaomi Redmi Note 10 Pro (Android 11), and a Pixel 4 emulator (Android 11).

-However, due to the large amounts of functionality, each with many different variations, it is nearly impossible to find many bugs.
+Due to the large amounts of functionality, each with many different variations, it is nearly impossible to find many bugs.
 Therefore, if you find a bug, please do file an issue on GitHub, and I will do my very best to get it fixed quickly.

 ## Supporting Me

-A donation through my Ko-Fi page would be infinitely appreciated (Ko-fi doesn't take a fee, so all donated money goes to me :) ):
+A donation through my Ko-Fi page would be much appreciated - Ko-fi doesn't take a fee, so all donated money goes to me:
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N151INN)
 but, if you can't or won't, a star on GitHub and a like on pub.dev would also go a long way!